awsdocs/amazon-msk-developer-guide/doc_source/msk-password.md

 ### Connecting to your cluster with a username and password<a name="msk-password-tutorial-connect"></a>

-After you create your secret and associate it with your cluster, do the following to connect your client to the cluster:
+After you create a secret and associate it with your cluster, you can connect your client to the cluster\.
+The following example steps demonstrate how to connect a client to a cluster that uses SASL/SCRAM authentication, and how to produce to and consume from an example topic\.

-1. Run the following command, replacing *ClusterArn* with the Amazon Resource Name \(ARN\) of your cluster:
+1. Retrieve your cluster details with the following command\.
+Replace *ClusterArn* with the Amazon Resource Name \(ARN\) of your cluster:

    ```
    aws kafka describe-cluster --cluster-arn "ClusterArn"
    ```

-   From the JSON result of the command, save the value associated with the string named "ZookeeperConnectString"\.
+   From the JSON result of the command, save the value associated with the string named `ZookeeperConnectString`\.

-1. Create a topic in your cluster by running the following command in the `bin` directory in your client machine, replacing *ZookeeperConnectString* with the string you recorded in the previous command\.
-You can specify a different name for the topic, but if you do, remember to use the name you chose in the rest of this procedure\.
+1. To create an example topic, run the following command on your client machine\.
+Replace *ZookeeperConnectString* with the string you recorded in the previous step\.

    ```
-   ./kafka-topics.sh --create --zookeeper ZookeeperConnectString --replication-factor 3 --partitions 1 --topic ExampleTopicName
+   <path-to-your-kafka-installation>/bin/kafka-topics.sh --create --zookeeper ZookeeperConnectString --replication-factor 3 --partitions 1 --topic ExampleTopicName
    ```

-1. On your client machine, create a JAAS configuration file with the user credentials stored in your secret\.
-For example, for the user **alice**, create a file called `users_jaas.conf` with the following content:
+1. On your client machine, create a JAAS configuration file that contains the user credentials stored in your secret\.
+For example, for the user **alice**, create a file called `users_jaas.conf` with the following content\.

    ```
    KafkaClient {